 - Special sessions instruction

-- Continuation of the award each year is subject to availability of funds and contingent upon (a) the submission of your RSCA productivity report using the college-specific RSCA metrics by the college deadline in the spring semester, (b) the submission of your three-year progress report in the format prescribed by the Office of Research by the college deadline, and (c) successful progress on your scholarly agenda, (d) positive annual review by the college dean, and (e) VPRI approval.
+- Continuation of the award each year is subject to availability of funds and contingent upon (a) the submission of your RSCA productivity report using the college-specific RSCA metrics by the college deadline in the spring semester, (b) the submission of your three-year progress report in the format prescribed by the Office of Research by the college deadline, (c) successful progress on your scholarly agenda, (d) positive annual review by the college dean, and (e) VPRI approval.

 - No assigned time shall be awarded in a semester in which you are on a full-time leave, regardless of work status.
 The standard RSCA Assigned Time award for the semester (3 WTUs) shall be forfeited for each semester in which you are on a full-time leave.
 Partial leaves will be assessed on a case-by-case basis, at the discretion of the Office of Research.

 - For probationary faculty only: If you are not retained anytime during or at the end of your probationary period, your RSCA AT award will be terminated effective the academic year following receipt of your non-retention notice, i.e. your terminal year.